xmlui-org/xmlui-mcp/README.md

 Agents like Claude, Cursor, and Copilot typically use the server in stdio mode.

-You run the server in HTTP mode to see what tools and prompts are available.
+You can run the server in HTTP mode to see what tools and prompts are available.

 ```
 ~/xmlui-mcp$ ./xmlui-mcp --http  ~/xmlui ~  xmlui-invoice,xmlui-mastodon